FAQs about the COVID-19 Community Fund

 - To share information about your organization’s needs, please see the United Way’s website and enter your organization’s needs.

-- For media inquiries and interview requests, please contact The Community Foundation’s Director of Communications, Patricia Bogie
+- For media inquiries and interview requests, please contact The Community Foundation’s Communications Department

 - To make a donation, please contact The Community Foundation's Director of Donor Services, Linda Estacion